 This 2 mile round trip hike doesn’t follow a trail as hikers navigate through narrow canyons and over sand stone cracks and crevices.
 There will be times where you’ll have to scramble up rocks on your hands and knees.

 It’s easy for any level of hiker to get disoriented here.
-This is why the Fiery Furnace Hike is only open to hikers with permits or on a ranger led hike.
+This is why the Fiery Furnace hike is only open to hikers with permits or on a ranger led hike.

-Tower Arch Trail
+Tower Arch Hike

-The trailhead starts at Klondike Bluffs Parking Area and is a less visited part of the park.
+The trailhead starts at Klondike Bluffs Parking Area and is a less visited part of the National park.
 This is a 3.4 mile moderate to strenuous hike round trip.
 It takes you to Tower Arch which is a tower and an arch all in one.

 Devils Garden Loop

 The trailhead is a popular area of the park as there are several shorter versions of the hike fit for all hiking abilities.
-As most trails like this, the farther you venture the less crowded it will be.
+As most trails similiar this, the farther you venture the less crowded it will be.

 Alright you did it!
 You had an awesome day of Arches National Park hikes, exploring iconic arches, taking pictures and chewing up the scenery.
 Now head to Moab to rest your tired feet or have a well deserved victory beer at the Moab Brewery.

-- Remember you are in the desert so have plenty of water on you at all times
+- Remember you are in the desert so have plenty of water on you at all times.

-- Sunscreen and a hat are needed especially in the summer as the sun is relentless
+- Sunscreen and a hat are needed especially in the summer as the sun is relentless.

-- Wear good walking shoes with rubber soles to avoid slipping on the slick rock
+- Wear good walking shoes with rubber soles to avoid slipping on the slick rock.

-- It’s easier to go up slick rock slope than it is to come down
+- It’s easier to go up slick rock slope than it is to come down.